Alimony Attorney in Orlando

 How Florida Law Defines Alimony

-Alimony is financial support (that is, regular payments) that one spouse may have to provide the other during or after a divorce.
+Alimony is financial support (that is, regular payments) that one spouse may have to provide to the other during or after a divorce.
 It is meant to ensure that neither spouse is left without the resources they need to move forward with life after the end of a marriage.
 Generally, spouses with a higher income will be required to pay alimony.
-Of course, this is not always true, as Florida courts will order payments on a case-by-case basis, and couples can determine how to handle alimony through their own negotiations and mediation
+Of course, this is not always true, as Florida courts will order payments on a case-by-case basis, and couples can determine how to handle alimony through their own negotiations and mediation.

 Your Path to A Fresh Start